Review: ‘Endless Knight’ by Kresley Cole

 I finished listening to Endless Knight at work on Friday (February 16, 2018).
-It only took about 2 1/2 days to finish listening to the story and I immediately started the third book in the series, but onto my quick review of the second book.
+It only took about 2 1/2 days to complete listening to the story, and I immediately started the third book in the series, but onto my quick review of the second book.

-Kresley Cole definitely has built up this amazing dark twisted dystopian world even more in Endless Knight.
-She’s even threw even more drama and a crazy twist at the end that I wasn’t even expecting.
+Kresley Cole has built up this fantastic dark, twisted dystopian world even more in Endless Knight.
+She also throws even more drama and a crazy twist at the end that I wasn’t even expecting.
 This is just of many reasons why I can dive into anything that Kresley writes and know I’m going to have a hard time getting back to reality.

 It also didn’t help that the narrator, Emma Galvin, of Endless Knight made it hard to get back to reality as well.
-She definitely made the story and characters come to life in my head.
-I’ve been wanting to listen to the third book, but I have to take it slowly otherwise I’ll finish these books too fast and want more afterwards.
+She made the story and characters come to life in my head.
+I’ve wanted to listen to the third book, but I have to take it slowly otherwise I’ll finish these books too fast and want more afterward.
 Nope.
-Taken it slowly and plus I have 40 hours in a week at work.
+Taken it slowly and I have 40 hours in a week at work.
 The perfect time to listen to Emma Galvin narrate the Arcana Chronicles.

-Evie is definitely not the scared little girl in Endless Knight.
+Evie is not the scared little girl in Endless Knight.
 She’s matured quite a bit since the first book because now she’s grown into the Empress.
-She’s afraid though that she’ll turn into the ‘Red Witch’, but she’s learning to deal with it.
-She doesn’t want to be apart of the dark game to kill off other card characters, but she’s had to, to save others from the craziness of the cards.
-I’m really enjoyed reading her character in the second book.
+She’s afraid though that she’ll turn into the ‘Red Witch,’ she’s learning to deal with it.
+She doesn’t want to be a part of the dark game to kill off other card characters, but she’s had to, to save others from the craziness of the cards.
+I’m enjoyed reading her character in the second book.

-I also thoroughly enjoyed learning more about the other cards in the story and I can’t wait to see who has alliance with Evie and her gang even more in the next story.
-Nope..not giving anything away.
+I also thoroughly enjoyed learning more about the other cards in the story, and I can’t wait to see who has an alliance with Evie and her gang even more in the next story.
+Nope, not giving anything away.

-This was definitely a great sequel to the first book and I’m anxious to find out what happens next with Evie, Jack, Arik, Matthew, etc. I give this book 4.5 stars and highly recommend it to readers of the Young Adult Dystopian genre of the mature audience because there is a sex scene in the story.
-These characters are very mature, but they have to be in the setting they are in, unfortunately.
+This was a great sequel to the first book, and I’m anxious to find out what happens next with Evie, Jack, Arik, Matthew, etc. I give this book 4.5 stars and highly recommend it to readers of the Young Adult Dystopian genre of the mature audience because there is a sex scene in the story.
+These characters are very sophisticated, but they have to be in the setting they are in, unfortunately.